-When the fight was over one of the gobblers came down the fence toward the gate.
+IWhen the fight was over one of the gobblers started down the fence toward the gate.
 I’m thinking, “bring ’em all with ya.”

 When he got to the open gate he flapped his wings and continued the way he was going.

-Oooops, while we watched the flapper a gobbler slipped up on our decoys and admiored them from the wrong side of the feence.
+Oooops, while we watched the flapper a gobbler slipped up on our decoys and admired them from the wrong side of the feence.

 Out in the field two longbeards fanned when Fred called at them.